 Staying competitive in the school business means always being aware of what is going on in the school itself and in the sector as a whole.
-The last several years of national discussion and passage of the Higher Education Opportunities Act has moved the concept of institutional effectiveness to the forefront in accreditation agencies, and hence into the accredited schools.
+Several years of national discussion and passage of the Higher Education Opportunities Act has moved the concept of institutional effectiveness to the forefront in accreditation agencies, and hence into the accredited schools.
 Institutional assessment includes assessment of student learning, but as the term is used by both accreditation and state licensing agencies, institutional assessment encompasses all aspects of the institution, its operation, and the outcomes of the education provided.
 The school’s Self Evaluation Report describes what the institution says it is doing in all of these areas, and the institutional assessment process determines and documents whether the institution is doing what it says it is doing in all areas of its operation.
 Associates have years of experience in assisting institutions in assessing the effectiveness of all areas of school operations, and are prepared to offer assistance as an institution plans and implements its effectiveness program.

 Office - (562) 296-8486.
 Cell - (562) 708-1889.

 The need for institutional planning seems obvious to anyone in business.
 The axiom about trying to remember that the objective was to drain the swamp while the alligators are chomping at your behind applies equally well to school operation.
 Operating a school is usually a hectic activity, and the school leaders often respond to more immediate issues and devote limited time and energy to planning for continued school operation.
 In addition to all of these activities, schools must maintain compliance with local, state, and federal laws and guidelines and accreditation requirements while also preparing detailed reports to those and other entities.